CookieQuokka/DanceApp/README.md

 # DanceApp
-A playful App that processes your dance recording alongside a reference dance video to generate a synchronized side-by-side comparison.
+A playful MacOS App that processes your dance recording alongside a reference dance video to generate a synchronized side-by-side comparison.